ariadnavigo/minitimer/README.md

 $ make
 ```

-If you'd like to customize the building process, set your desired variables at
+If you'd like to customize the building process, set your desired variables in
 config.mk.

 minitimer is configured by setting variables in config.h, using config.def.h as
 a template.

 ## Install
 You may install minitimer by running the following command as root: